Ira Baldwin

 Ira Lawrence Baldwin (August 20, 1895 – August 9, 1999) was the founder and director emeritus of the Wisconsin Academy Foundation.
 He began teaching bacteriology at the University of Wisconsin in 1927 and a few years later moved into what became a career in administration.
 He held positions as chair of the Department of Bacteriology, dean of the Graduate School, dean and director of the College of Agriculture, university vice president for academic affairs, and special assistant to the president.
 He was also involved in programs for agricultural development both in the United States and abroad.
 Ira Baldwin wrote a hostile review of Rachel Carson's Silent Spring, titled "Chemicals and Pests," in the journal Science.

 Biography

 Early life and education

 Ira Baldwin was born in 1895 on a 40-acre farm in Indiana.
 In his youth, he earned money to attend college by selling ducks and husking corn.
 He served state-side as a second lieutenant in an artillery unit.
-Baldwin attended college at Purdue and earned a Ph.D. at the University of Wisconsin.
+Baldwin attended college at Purdue University and earned a Ph.D. at the University of Wisconsin–Madison.